intel-iot-devkit/how-to-code-samples/storage-unit-flood-detector/javascript/README.md

 ### Grove\*

+You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
+Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

 Sensor | Pin
 --- | ---
 Grove\* Moisture Sensor | A0
 Grove\* Speaker | D5

 ### DFRobot\*

+You need to have a I/O Expansion Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.

 Sensor | Pin
 --- | ---